 - at least four weeks’ paid annual leave (plus the eight normal UK public holidays).

 In addition, the WTD imposes a maximum 48-hour average working week, calculated over a rolling four-month period (although often, employees in the UK opt out of this restriction and work more than the average weekly limit).

 You must ensure that the individuals you employ have permission to work in the UK to avoid any sanctions being imposed on you.
 The following is a list of categories of persons that do not need permission to work in the UK:

 - British citizens;

-- persons with indefinite leave to remain (those who do not have the right to abode but who have been granted permission to indefinitely stay in the UK and are freely able to work in the UK);
+- persons with indefinite leave to remain (those who do not have the right to abode but who have been granted permission to indefinitely stay in the UK and are freely able to work in the UK); and

-If you employ at least one person in the UK earning in excess of £10,000.00, at some point you will be subject to the auto-enrolment process whereby you, as employer, must enrol your employees in a workplace pension scheme.
+If you employ at least one person in the UK earning in excess of £10,000.00, you will be subject to the auto-enrolment process whereby you, as employer, must enrol your employees in a workplace pension scheme.
 This is part of a government initiative to encourage people to build savings.
 The date that you have to start the auto-enrolment process depends on the date that you first have to pay income tax deductions from your employee’s wages to HMRC, known as the ‘PAYE Scheme’.